nickbrandt/GitLab/doc/administration/troubleshooting/tracing_correlation_id.md

 # Finding relevant log entries with a correlation ID

-Since GitLab 11.6, a unique tracking ID, known as the "correlation ID" has been logged for all requests in GitLab.
-This is great for tracking the logged behavior in a precise manner.
-Without this approach and can be difficult or impossible to match up log entries together.
+Since GitLab 11.6, a unique tracking ID, known as the "correlation ID" has been logged for most requests in GitLab.
+This makes it easier to trace behavior in a distributed system.
+Without this ID it can be difficult or impossible to match correlating log entries together.

 ## Getting the correlation ID